Ada Aharoni: Career

-Aharoni organized the Second World Congress of the Jews from Egypt (WCJE) in 2006 at Haifa University.
-Aharoni served as the president of the organization, assembling 350 researchers and writers.
+Aharoni organised the Second World Congress of the Jews from Egypt (WCJE) in 2006 at Haifa University.
+Aharoni served as the president of the organisation, assembling 350 researchers and writers.
 The WCJE held two additional symposiums at Haifa University in 2007 and Bar Ilan University in 2008.
 Aharoni, Aimee Israel-Pelletier, and Levana Zamir published the proceedings of the congress in History and Culture of the Jews of Egypt in Modern Times (Keness Hafakot, Tel Aviv, 2008), in English, French and Hebrew.